bartk97/NYC-Taxi-Anomaly-Detection/README.md

 ![link](https://raw.githubusercontent.com/bartk97/NYC-Taxi-Anomaly-Detection/main/Images/data%20frame.png)

-The next step was to teach the autoencoder to reconstruct the number of taxi passengers on a given day as 48-dimensional observations (each dimension corresponded to a 30-minute interval).
+The next step was to train the autoencoder to reconstruct the number of taxi passengers on a given day as 48-dimensional observations (each dimension corresponded to a 30-minute interval).

 ![link](https://raw.githubusercontent.com/bartk97/NYC-Taxi-Anomaly-Detection/main/Images/reconstruction.png)